krzemienski/awesome-from-stars/README.md

 * [tobuya/chat_gpt_ui](https://github.com/tobuya/chat_gpt_ui): ChapGPT ui is a powerful app that allows one to harness the power of advanced machine learning algorithms to create intelligent application that can answer questions, translate text, convert code from one language to another and more.
 It's built using React and ChatGPT's own APIs
 * [sunner/ChatALL](https://github.com/sunner/ChatALL):  Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 * [ivanfioravanti/chatbot-ollama](https://github.com/ivanfioravanti/chatbot-ollama): Chatbot Ollama is an open source chat UI for Ollama.
-* [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui): The open-source AI chat app for everyone.
+* [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui): AI chat for every model.
 * [mckaywrigley/chatbot-ui-lite](https://github.com/mckaywrigley/chatbot-ui-lite): A simple chatbot starter kit for OpenAI's chat model using Next.js, TypeScript, and Tailwind CSS.
 * [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox): Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux
 * [guangzhengli/ChatFiles](https://github.com/guangzhengli/ChatFiles): Document Chatbot — multiple files.
 Powered by GPT / Embedding.